sul-cidr/sati-data/README.md

    @hourly  /path/to/repo/sati-backup.sh -q
    ```

-   Note that much of the configuration for the script can be set with environment variables (see `./sati-backup.sh -h`, but the default values are expected to be appropriate for production environments).
+   Note that much of the configuration for the script can be set with environment variables (see above), but the default values are expected to be appropriate for production environments.